The Faculty of Law is seeking to fill a full-time (100 %) vacancy for a

 Profile and requirements

-- Students in the final year of their degree can also apply.
+- You hold a master degree in law; students in the final year of their degree can also apply.

 - Your academic qualities comply with the requirements stipulated in the university’s policy.